 Understanding California’s Damage Caps and MICRA

-There are many states around the country that place damage caps on how much compensation a person can receive for a successful medical malpractice claim.
+Many states place damage caps on how much compensation a person can receive for a successful medical malpractice claim.
 California’s Medical Injury Compensation Reform Act (MICRA), originally enacted in 1975, has long imposed limitations on certain types of damages in medical malpractice cases.
-However, recent legislative changes have updated these caps for the first time in decades, providing greater potential compensation for injured patients.
+Recent legislative changes have updated these caps for the first time in decades, providing greater potential compensation for injured patients.

 How Much Can a Medical Malpractice Case Be Worth?

-Aside from the non-economic damage caps discussed above, there is no way to definitively predict how much compensation a medical malpractice claim will be worth before thoroughly investigating the case.
-Each malpractice lawsuit that arises as a result of a medical mistake in California will be handled on a case-by-case basis, and no two claims are exactly alike.
+There is no way to definitively predict how much compensation a medical malpractice claim will be worth before thoroughly investigating the case.
+Each malpractice lawsuit is handled on a case-by-case basis, and no two claims are exactly alike.
 The specific circumstances of your injury, the quality of evidence, and the skill of your legal representation all play crucial roles in determining the outcome.

-There are various factors that can affect the value of a medical malpractice claim and influence how much compensation injured patients may recover.
-These factors include the severity of the injury or illness the patient sustains, with more serious and permanent injuries typically resulting in higher compensation, whether or not the patient is able to return to work and the duration of any disability or limitation, the extent of any short-term or long-term disabilities and how they affect daily activities and quality of life, the total amount of medical expenses incurred and anticipated future medical costs, lost wages and diminished earning capacity over the patient’s remaining work life, and the level of a medical malpractice victim’s pain and suffering and emotional distress.
+Factors that can affect the value of a medical malpractice claim include the severity of the injury or illness, whether the patient is able to return to work, the extent of short-term or long-term disabilities, total medical expenses incurred, anticipated future medical costs, lost wages and diminished earning capacity, and the level of pain and suffering and emotional distress sustained.

 The Legal Process for Medical Malpractice Claims